Why didn’t somebody tell me that he had one of those… things? Part 2

 In March 2000, Mozambique was hit by devastating cyclones.
 There was widespread flooding.
 Very much aware that its River Rover, perfectly serviceable, was still in Zambia, the management of HoverAid launched an appeal to its supporters.
 The hovercraft and a small team were soon transported to Mozambique where, in cooperation with World Vision International, an Evangelical Christian advocacy, humanitarian aid and development organisation, they provided assistance to more than 10 000 people.
 The River Rover and its team went to nearby Malawi in 2001 when that country was faced with flooding caused by cyclones.

 HoverAid still existed as of 2019.
-It consisted of 2 branches located in the United Kingdom and the Netherlands.
+It consisted of 3 branches located in the United Kingdom, the Netherlands, Madagascar and France.
 More than one River Rover were still operational.
 But back to our Skimas.

 The Pindair Skima 12 was, you guessed it, a 13-seat hovercraft.
 Yes 13, 1 pilot and 12 passengers.
 This semi-inflatable utility machine was proposed for a variety of uses but may not have been made in large numbers.
 Still, Skima 12s could (still??) be found at the airport of Auckland, New Zealand, as a crash rescue vehicle, and in South America and the Maldives, an independent archipelago off the coast of India, with ferry operators, and in Africa, with the Nigeria Police Force.
 Incidentally, the Skima 12 was a licensed made version of the Griffon, a machine developed by another British company, Griffon Hovercraft Limited.